Quicken Windows Help

 Retail Purchase Categorization gives you an itemized view of your Amazon purchases.
 Instead of seeing every order lumped into a single category like "Shopping" or "Amazon," Quicken splits each Amazon transaction by item and assigns a category based on what you purchased.
 Your budgets and spending reports then reflect your actual spending.

-The feature works through a Chrome browser extension that connects to your Amazon account and retrieves your order history.
+The feature works through a browser extension that connects to your Amazon account and retrieves your order history.
 During One Step Update (OSU), Quicken matches those orders to the corresponding transactions in your register, splits them by line item, and applies a category to each one.

 Getting started